1.9 C

 Discover The German Church (St. Gertrude’s Church)

-The history of the German Church in Stockholm is deeply intertwined with the city’s maritime and commercial legacy.
+Stockholm’s maritime and commercial legacy deeply intertwines with the history of the German Church.
 During the medieval era of the Hanseatic League, Saint Gertrude’s guild for German merchants originally used the building as their guild house.
-The guild house included a banquet hall on the current site of the church.
+In the present-day location of the church, the guild house had a banquet hall.
 In addition, a separate chapel within the nearby Storkyrkan hosted worship services.

 Following the Reformation, the crown confiscated Saint Gertrude’s guild house and repurposed it as a place of worship.
-Remnants of the guild house, such as cellar vaults, are preserved under the church to this day.
-In the 1570s, the guild house was converted into a church, and extensive expansions were made during the 1580s.
-Aditionally, between 1613 and 1618, the church’s first tower was constructed, designed by architect Hubert de Besche.
+The church still preserves remnants of the guild house, including cellar vaults.
+The church converted the guild house in the 1570s and underwent extensive expansions during the 1580s.
+Additionally, between 1613 and 1618, the church’s first tower was constructed, designed by architect Hubert de Besche.

 Despite significant demographic and cultural shifts over the centuries, the German Church has remained a significant landmark in Gamla Stan.
 It continues to fulfill its original purpose as a place of worship for the German-speaking community in Stockholm.
-The church also welcomes visitors from around the world.
+Additionally, people from all over the world are welcome at the church.

 The history of the German Church is a testament to Stockholm’s enduring multicultural legacy.
-It highlights the city’s pivotal role as a hub of trade, commerce, and cultural exchange in northern Europe.
+It emphasizes how important the city is to northern Europe as a center of trade, business, and cross-cultural interaction.

 Other attractions near the German Church